 “I didn’t achieve great GSCE results (D’s and E’s mainly) at school which knocked my confidence and put me off from wanting to go to university.
 It wasn’t until I started working at a care home for the elderly and fell in love with nursing that I decided to take the leap.
-I went and achieved the GCSE equivalent needed, followed by the Access to HE diploma and applied to Birmingham City University.
+I went and achieved the GCSE equivalent needed, followed by the Access to HE diploma and applied to study adult nursing at Birmingham City University.
 I only wanted to apply to BCU as I had heard great things about the University, I also had a great feeling about it and followed my gut instinct.

 However, it actually took me two attempts to get into BCU as during my first interview I couldn’t remember the 6 C’s of nursing!
 My mind had gone blank and I was far too nervous.
 Luckily, second time round I was great and bagged myself a place.
 I was so so happy, as I had originally started a nursing degree in 2012, but I had to withdraw after a few months due to almost being made homeless and having to move back in with my mum.
 So to be able to start again in 2017 was amazing, especially as I am awful at interviews and this was my main downfall.
 I am a mature student now however, with rent and bills to pay, so this was a tough decision to come to uni.
 Luckily, I have managed just fine and have managed to work out a way to balance work life and university life to get those bills paid on time.